This post is also available in: Deutsch (German)

 Don’t we all agree that the word love conveys a strong feeling of deep affection?
 The same applies to the Arabic culture and language.
 I love you in Arabic can be said on numerous occasions to your beloved ones.
+Learn below the most common expressions in accordance to gender.

 I Love You in Arabic